-Kokomo police say 1 arrested, 2 at large in murder, kidnapping
+UPDATE: Kokomo police say 3 arrested in murder, kidnapping

-KOKOMO, Ind. — One man has been arrested and two others remain at large in a murder and kidnapping investigation that began Monday in Kokomo.
+KOKOMO, Ind. — Three men have been arrested in a murder and kidnapping investigation that began Monday in Kokomo.

 The Kokomo Police Department (KPD) said arrest warrants were obtained for three suspects in connection with the murder of Lashay R. Young-Beard, 25, of Kokomo and the kidnapping of a 24-year-old male victim.

-Note: UPDATE: Kokomo police say 3 arrested in murder, kidnapping